-- @rrigdon - · @jjhelmus
+- @rrigdon - @jjhelmus

 - fix one more keyerror with missing timestamp data - when indexing, allow .tar.bz2 files to use .conda cache, but not vice versa.
-This acts as a sanity check on the .conda files. - add build/rpaths_patcher to meta.yaml, to allow switching between lief and patchelf for binary mangling channeldata reworked a bit to try to capture any available run_exports for all versions available
+This acts as a sanity check on the .conda files. - add build/rpaths_patcher to meta.yaml, to allow switching between lief and patchelf for binary mangling

-- · @mingwandroid
+- @mingwandroid

-- · @msarahan
+- @msarahan

 - @csosborn